Disadvantages of AI in Business: Risks You Should Know

 One of the biggest concerns around adopting AI is the risk of job displacement.
 As businesses increasingly automate repetitive tasks with AI systems, human workers across various industries could lose their jobs to AI automation.

-Impact on Specific Industries & Job Roles
+Impact on Specific Industries and Job Roles

 Certain sectors are more susceptible to AI automation than others.
 Manufacturing, transportation (including self-driving cars), customer service (virtual assistants, AI-powered chatbots), and data entry roles that involve repetitive tasks are at higher risk of being disrupted by AI capabilities that can perform tasks more efficiently.

-Challenges in Retraining & Reskilling Workforce
+Challenges in Retraining and Reskilling the Workforce

 As AI increasingly takes over certain routine tasks, there will be an urgent need to retrain and reskill impacted workers.